teleivo/openmrs-module-radiology/docs/DEVELOPER.md

 We use https://github.com/velo/maven-formatter-plugin as source code formatter.

-This plugin is automatically run on `mvn clean package/install` (not on travis CI) and formats java, javascript files only.
-JSPs and xmls have to be formatted by you, so please configure your IDE formatter correctly.
+This plugin is automatically run on `mvn clean package/install` (not on travis CI) and formats java files only. xmls have to be formatted by you, so please configure your IDE formatter correctly.

 Refer to [formatter guide](FORMATTER.md) on how to configure your